Ipilimumab: Mechanism of action

 T lymphocytes can recognize and destroy cancer cells.
 However, an inhibitory mechanism interrupts this destruction.
 Ipilimumab turns off this inhibitory mechanism and allows the lymphocytes to continue to destroy cancer cells.

 Cancer cells produce antigens, which the immune system can use to identify them.
 These antigens are recognized by dendritic cells that present the antigens to cytotoxic T lymphocytes (CTLs) in the lymph nodes.
 The CTLs recognize the cancer cells by those antigens and destroy them.
 However, along with the antigens, the dendritic cells present an inhibitory signal.
 That signal binds to a receptor, cytotoxic T lymphocyte-associated antigen 4 (CTLA-4), on the CTL and turns off the cytotoxic reaction.
 This allows the cancer cells to survive.

 Ipilimumab binds to CTLA-4, blocking the inhibitory signal, which allows the CTLs to destroy the cancer cells.
 In 2014 a study indicated that the antibody works by allowing the patients' T cells to target a greater variety of antigens rather than by increasing the number attacking a single antigen.

-Identifying patients most likely to respond

-During "cancer immunoediting", tumor cells can produce antigens that provoke a reduced immune response and/or establish an immunosuppressive tumor microenvironment (TME).
-The latter can arise as a consequence of repeated, ineffective T cell stimulation.
-This triggers the checkpoint that ipilumumab targets.
-Many patients do not benefit from treatment, which may be related to reduced mutation load and/or missense point mutation-derived neoantigens.
-Tumor antigens can either be improperly expressed normal proteins or abnormal proteins with tumor-specific expression.
-Somatic cancer mutations can produce "nonself" tumor-specific mutant antigens (neoantigens).